The realization space of an unstable coalgebra: Cosimplicial unstable coalgebras

 \subsection{Cosimplicial resolutions of unstable coalgebras}

 We may regard $\CA$ as a proper model category endowed with the discrete model structure.
 Consider

-as a set of injective objects.
+as a set of group objects in $\CA$.
+The group structure is induced by the group structure of the Eilenberg-MacLane spaces.
 By Proposition~\ref{cogenerating property of GEMs}, a map in $\CA$ is \mc{E}-monic if and only if it is injective.
 Moreover, every unstable coalgebra can be embedded into a product of objects from $\mc{E}$.
 An unstable coalgebra is \mc{E}-injective if and only if it is a retract of a product of objects from $\mc{E}$ (cf. \cite[Lemma 3.10]{Bou:cos}).

-\begin{theorem} There is a proper simplicial model structure $c\CA^{\mc{E}}$ on the category of cosimplicial unstable coalgebras, whose weak equivalences are the $\mc{E}$-weak equivalences, cofibrations are the $\mc{E}$-cofibrations and fibrations are the $\mc{E}$-fibrations. \end{theorem}
+\begin{theorem} There is a proper simplicial model structure $c\CA^{\mc{E}}$ on the category of cosimplicial unstable coalgebras, whose weak equivalences are the $\mc{E}$-equivalences, the cofibrations are the $\mc{E}$-cofibrations, and the fibrations are the $\mc{E}$-fibrations. \end{theorem}

 \begin{proof} This is an application of Theorem \ref{bousfield} or the dual of \cite[II.4, Theorem 4]{Quillen:HA}.
 Right properness will be shown in Corollary \ref{right-proper}. \end{proof}